uCredit-Dev/uCredit-API/README.md

 To run program from a fresh clone:

-1. Create a `.env` file with the following content:
+1. Update .env file with the following:

 ```
 DEBUG=True